react-native-community/discussions-and-proposals/proposals/0895-import-meta.md

 declare function __getImportMetaProperties(module: Module): {...};
 ```

-`__getImportMetaProperties` will be called at most once in the lifetime of a module, and, as the specification allows, properties of `import.meta` may subsequently be added to, unset or overwritten by the module itself.
+`__getImportMetaProperties` will be called at most once in the lifetime of a module, and, as the specification allows, properties of `import.meta` may subsequently be added, unset or overwritten by the module itself.

 > **NOTE:** The `__getImportMetaProperties` identifier will be prefixed with the currently configured [global prefix](https://github.com/facebook/metro/blob/v0.82.2/packages/metro-config/src/defaults/index.js#L107), so the correct way to reference it at runtime is ``global[`${__METRO_GLOBAL_PREFIX__}__getImportMetaProperties`]``.
 For simplicity we will continue to call it simply `__getImportMetaProperties` in this RFC.